neon-beat/neon-beat-game-front/README.md

 15. License

 ## 1. Overview
 This repository contains the front-end UI for a music blind test game.
 A YouTube video is embedded and players attempt to guess metadata (song / artist / year, etc.).
-Answers can be hidden until revealed.
+Fields can be hidden until revealed.
 The current implementation is a static prototype wired with hard‑coded data; it can be extended to consume a backend or real-time game service later.

 ## 2. Features
 - 🚀 Fast dev environment with Vite + React Fast Refresh
 - 🎵 Embedded YouTube playback via `react-player`
-- 🧩 Dynamic answer list with masked / revealed states
+- 🧩 Dynamic field list with masked / revealed states
 - 🎨 Utility-first styling using Tailwind CSS v4 (with custom gradient + border helpers)
 - ✅ Unit testing with Vitest + Testing Library + JSDOM
 - 🧹 Strict linting (ESLint 9 + TypeScript rules) & Prettier with Tailwind plugin